St Nicholas, Cuddington

 Children and Youth

 Meeting the needs of these members is an important aspect of our church life and the monthly All Age service is an important focus.
 There is children’s ministry available on every Sunday throughout most of the year and this is supported by midweek groups including a Toddler Singing Group and an after school club.
 A highlight of the year is the Easter Pantomime with significant input from the dads.
 Church members are also heavily involved in the school.

 The Christian Community on Weekdays

 An essential part of the Christian life in the community is provided by the Home Groups.
-At present 48 people are involved in the six home groups which meet fortnightly.
+At present 24 people are involved in the three home groups which meet fortnightly.
 It is the responsibility of each group to decide on how it organises its meetings.
 There are regular Lent courses and other events such as harvest and an annual parish supper.

 Support for the Community

-Once a week there is a ‘Drop-In’ held in church members houses where coffee and refreshments are provided mainly for older members of the village community.
 A prayer list is maintained in the weekly Notice Sheet to provide prayer support to those in need.
-There is prayer in church on Thursdays and before the service on Sundays.
+There is morning prayer said in church on Thursdays.

 Church Outreach in the Village